emigraced/EmilyMills_T1A3/README.md

 ```
 ./script.sh
 ```
 The Gems required to run this app will be automatically installed for you.
+(If the script won't run, you'll need to set up execute permissions with `chmod +x script.sh`)

 The following are optional commands:
 - Replace [name] with your name (ie, `./script.sh emily`), and receive a personalised greeting from the app!